jobrunr/website/content/en/documentation/pro/database-migrations.md

 Let's go over the different options to migrate your database:

 #### Setup a custom user only for the Database Migrations
-{{< label version="business" >}}JobRunr Pro Business{{< /label >}}

-In JobRunr Pro Business, you can setup a different user that will only be used during the database setup and migrations.
+In JobRunr Pro, you can setup a different user that will only be used during the database setup and migrations.
 As soon as the migrations are done, it will not be used anymore.
 This user can be configured in a property or in an environment variable.

 To do so in Spring Boot, use the following `application.properties`: